 Forget sophisticated finger food that requires hours of rolling, baking and finishing and go for simplicity when planning your canapé menu.
 Choose options that are stylish but can be prepared ahead and use only a few ingredients.
-Our Christmas canapé recipes feature a lot of skewers and twists, which are not only a joy to assemble, they're really easy to gobble down too.
-Try one of our top ten party picks...
+Our Christmas canapé recipes feature a lot of skewers and twists, which are not only a joy to assemble, they're really easy to gobble down, too.

 - Pastry goes a long way.
 Puff pastry is useful for making palmiers, cheese straws and sausage rolls, while shortcrust is better for savoury tartlets as they hold their shape better.
 Filo can be used for samosas and spring rolls.
 Even the professionals plump for shop-bought on occasion, so don’t bust a blood vessel making your own, although we do have plenty of pastry advice if you're feeling ambitious.

 Watch our video on how to make palmiers:

 - Stock up on some mini baguettes and use them for bruschetta-style toasts.
 Top with all manner of delicious mixes, from tapenade and pesto, to hummus, cheese or smoked salmon.